Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 Certain hormonal disorders, such as hypothyroidism or hypoparathyroidism, can cause dry, brittle hair and hair loss.
 These conditions also present a number of other symptoms such as fatigue, weight changes, sensitivity to cold and muscle cramps.

 If you’re experiencing any of these symptoms, consider making an appointment with your GP.
-These conditions are treatable, so it’s a great way to improve your general health and wellbeing as well as the appearance of your hair.
+These conditions are treatable, so it’s a great way to improve your general health and well-being as well as the appearance of your hair.

-As we get older, the scalp naturally slows down production of the natural oils in your scalp.
+As we get older, the scalp naturally slows down the production of the natural oils in the scalp.
 This leads to dry brittle hair falling out in people of all genders.
 This process is even more accelerated in women who have undergone menopause, due to the hormonal changes that take place during this phase of life.

 There’s little we can do to combat growing older, but you can still take care of your hair.
 Use moisturising treatments and get your hair trimmed regularly to remove damaged ends and encourage regrowth.